Meta

 Public Health Education

 Those interested in becoming an epidemiologist will need the appropriate education.
 Rivier University offers an online public health master’s degree that can be an important component of that education.
-An online public health undergraduate degree can help pave the way to a master’s, and the two together create a foundation on which to build a career in epidemiology.
 Learn in a dynamic, flexible environment that fits into your schedule and supports your professional goals.